odaridavid/Clean-MVVM-ArchComponents/README.md

 We mock the repositories and verify the expected behavior once a use case has been called to action.

-The Domain Layer Models are also tested to verify instance was created successfully with expected parameters and will also be of help in the event the model structure needs to change when mapping data.

-Utilities and Extension functions have also been fully tested for edge cases.
+Utilities and Extension functions have also been tested.

 3. Presentation

 The Presentation layer contains robolectric jvm tests on for menu items and instrumentation tests checking on system behaviour as per user expectation.

 The UI tests display data served from a mock web server running from the devices localhost,this removes flakiness compared to relying on actual data from the real server aspects such as internet connection or network service might bring up issues.

-The tests are have been done per screen which is representative of the features available on the app.
+The tests are have been done per activity.

-View models testing on live data guided by this [article](https://proandroiddev.com/how-to-easily-test-a-viewmodel-with-livedata-and-coroutines-230c74416047)
+View models testing on live data were guided by this [article](https://proandroiddev.com/how-to-easily-test-a-viewmodel-with-livedata-and-coroutines-230c74416047)

-## Design
+## App Flow

- With the current min api level set to 21 we have access to material libraries and can build awesome UIs.

  **Search Screen**